walter-a-jablonowski/damn-small-engine/README.md

 ## Features

+* Just 2 small classes, few code
-* Views can be nested using `$view->subView = $subView;` (you can build a tree of nested html view)
+* Build nested html views with data using `$view->subView = $subView;`
 * You can also include lists of views using
   * either ListView class (prefered)
-  * or as shown in sample 2 below
+  * or as shown in sample "list alternative version" below
+* You can build a tree of nested html views (sub view can have sub views ...)
-* You can include a list in a list and build hierarchies
+* You can include a list in a list and build list hierarchies
-* All nested views are procecced at the end when the complete tree has been build
+* All nested views are processed at once

 ## Sample